mathewTH/coding-challenge/README.md

 # 9Spokes Coding Challenge

+## Implementation details

+Tested with Node v12.16.1

+There are no runtime dependencies so `node .` or `npm start` within the project directory will run the app.
+Unit tests are implemented with Jest, `npm install` then run tests with `npm test`.

 ## Overview

 This repo contains the instructions and the data you need to complete the _9Spokes coding challenge_.
 This challenge is not intended to be complex, but it is an opportunity for you to showcase your understanding and applying of good development practices.